canonical/netplan/doc/netplan.md

     Note that **``rdnssd``**(8) is required to use RDNSS with networkd.
 No extra software is required for NetworkManager.

+``dhcp4-overrides`` (mapping)

+:   Control additional DHCP properties.
+    These are the supported fields:
+    * `use-dns`

+``dhcp6-overrides`` (mapping)

+:   Control additional DHCP properties.
+    These are the supported fields:
+    * `use-dns`

+``use-dns`` (bool)

+:   Enable DHCP4/DHCP6 to provide dns servers.
+On by default.

+    If you are planning to override your DHCP server provided DNS server, set this to `no`.

+    **Note:** networkd does not support disabling dhcp for only one of dhcp4/dhcp6, you will need to disable it for both.

 ``link-local`` (sequence of scalars)

 :   Configure the link-local addresses to bring up.
 Valid options are 'ipv4'